DataExperts/Dexih.Utils.CopyProperties/README.md

 [Performance demo](https://dotnetfiddle.net/SMR1vF)

-**Special Note**: for best performance a hand coded copy will perform significatly better than either this library or serlialization, as it won't depend on the `Reflection` library, which adds a significant overhead.
+**Special Note**: For best performance a handcoded copy will perform significatly better than either this library or serlialization, as the `Reflection` library adds significant overhead.

 ### Usage